MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 ![Login Flow Designs](assets/login_flow.png)

-Before building a feature, it's always helpful to an idea of how the feature will work and what it will look like.
+Before building a feature, it's always helpful to have an idea of how the feature will work and what it will look like.
 Paper prototypes and wireframes are great tools to use so that we're able to focus on engineering as we're building.

 # Creating a Login storyboard